moolight-seashell/Why-MarkDown-is-hurting-us-and-probably-also-you/README.md

 And please, make this space more welcoming and friendly for you and for everyone else

 To be gentle, to be kind, This is the way (Rest now, little Wolf by Vylet pony)

+## Appendix 1

+On android with sd card , syncthing can only write  to /Adroid/media or /Android/data (ref1)[https://www.reddit.com/r/Syncthing/comments/1dm749t/problem_with_syncing_to_sdcard_of_android_dap/]

+and talking about user-friendliness.

+on pc The only native interface is syncthin gtk, which is no longer maintained and often lacks information from the web interface.
+So if we don't recommend st gtk, does that mean launching it via the command line?

+As for the phone, are there two interfaces, the web and the native?
+Plus managing settings like ignoring permissions and other things.
+It's definitely not for the average user.

+(Not to mention the inotify handle limit for very large directories, which requires root access on android) I like Syncthing and use it 24/7, but that's not a reason.